ghanshyamdongare/AndroidRepo/README.md

 # SampleApp
 ================================
 ## About
-This app is to browse Albums and lets you check all Albums sorted by titles alphabetically.
+This app is to browse Albums and lets you check all Albums list sorted by titles alphabetically.

 ## Architecture